aimms/how-to/Articles/526/526-composite-exchange-database.rst

-Composite objects in a mathematical programming model exchanged with a database
+ODBC data exchange of composite objects
 ================================================================================

-This is a companion article to :doc:`Identifying Composite Objects in Mathematical Programming Modeling <../526/526-modeling-composite-objects>`.
+This is a companion article to :doc:`../526/526-modeling-composite-objects`.

 The two modeling approaches in that article lead to different structuring of the data.
 As ODBC databases are frequently used to exchange data with mathematical programming applications, it is worthwhile to check how to exchange data using the two modeling approaches for composite objects.

+The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkBasic.zip>`

 Data table declaration in SQLite
 ---------------------------------